 The program allows a participant to contribute up to $5,000 per family annually on a pre-tax basis as a payroll deduction.
 For taxpayers in a 28% income tax bracket, a $5,000 contribution to the DCAP would save an estimated $1,400 in Federal and State taxes.

 Active state employees, including contractors, who work half-time or more and have employment-related expenses for a dependent child under the age of 13 and/or an adult dependent are eligible for DCAP benefits.

-For the 2014 calendar year, the monthly administrative fee for DCAP alone, HCSA alone, or HCSA and DCAP combined is $3.60 on a pre-tax basis.
+The monthly administrative fee for DCAP alone, HCSA alone, or HCSA and DCAP combined is $2.50 on a pre-tax basis.

 New state employees may enroll for partial year benefits.
 For DCAP, coverage begins on the first date of employment.